crossbario/autobahn-js/README.md

   3. [Development](http://autobahn.s3.amazonaws.com/js/autobahn.js)

 > Note: You can use those via direct linking for *development purposes*, but please do not hotlink for production.
 It won't work anyway, since we restrictions on HTTP referer.

-## What is that?

-[WebSocket](http://tools.ietf.org/html/rfc6455) is already built into modern browsers and provides bidirectional low-latency messaging.

-However, as such, it is quite low-level.
-Web apps often have a need for higher level messaging patterns:

-  * Publish & Subscribe
-  * Remote Procedure Calls

-This is where [WAMP](http://wamp.ws/) enters.
-WAMP runs on top of raw WebSocket and provides *asynchronous RPC and PubSub*.

-Technically, WAMP is a proper WebSocket *subprotocol* that uses JSON as message serialization format.
-WAMP was designed to be easy to use and simple to implement.

-AutobahnJS implements WAMP in JavaScript to be used in browser based applications.

 ## Where to go